Tree rotation: Rotations for rebalancing

 A tree can be rebalanced using rotations.
 After a rotation, the side of the rotation increases its height by 1 whilst the side opposite the rotation decreases its height similarly.
 Therefore, one can strategically apply rotations to nodes whose left child and right child differ in height by more than 1.
 Self-balancing binary search trees apply this operation automatically.
 A type of tree which uses this rebalancing technique is the AVL tree.

 Rotation distance

 The rotation distance between any two binary trees with the same number of nodes is the minimum number of rotations needed to transform one into the other.
 With this distance, the set of n-node binary trees becomes a metric space: the distance is symmetric, positive when given two different trees, and satisfies the triangle inequality.

-It is an open problem whether there exists a polynomial time algorithm for calculating rotation distance.
-Yet, Fordham's algorithm computes a distance in linear time, but only allows 2 kind of rotations : (ab)c = a(bc) and a((bc)d) = a(b(cd)).
-Fordham's algorithm relies on a classification of nodes into 7 types, and a lookup table is used to find the number of rotations required to transform a node of one type into an other.
+It is an open problem whether there exists a polynomial time algorithm for calculating rotation distance, though several variants of the rotation distance problem admit polynomial time algorithms.

 Daniel Sleator, Robert Tarjan and William Thurston showed that the rotation distance between any two n-node trees (for n ≥ 11) is at most 2n − 6, and that some pairs of trees are this far apart as soon as n is sufficiently large.
 Lionel Pournin showed that, in fact, such pairs exist whenever n ≥ 11.